MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.StreamAnalytics/v1.0.12/Get-AzureRmStreamAnalyticsQuota.md

 ## PARAMETERS

 ### -Location
-Specifies the name of an azure_2 region or data center location for which to get Streaming Unit quota information.
+Specifies the name of an Azure region or data center location for which to get Streaming Unit quota information.
-See http://azure.microsoft.com/en-us/regions/#serviceshttp://azure.microsoft.com/en-us/regions/#services for a list of supported azure_2 regions.
+See http://azure.microsoft.com/en-us/regions/#serviceshttp://azure.microsoft.com/en-us/regions/#services for a list of supported Azure regions.

 ```yaml
 Type: String